 One of the most important drivers in achieving Passive House certification (or achieving any goal!) is getting the project team involved from the start.
-Becker + Becker, the owner, architect and developer for the creative retrofit of the Pirelli Building, hired SWA’s Passive House, LEED, and Enclosures teams to coordinate during early design.
+Becker + Becker, the owner, architect and developer for the creative retrofit of the Pirelli Building, hired SWA’s Passive House, LEED, Enclosures, and Accessibility teams to coordinate during early design.
 Becker +Becker is invested in rebuilding for resilience, sustainability, and occupant health and comfort and appreciates the necessity of getting goals defined at the outset.

 The Pirelli Tire Building, designed by noted Modernist architect Marcel Breuer in 1967, is located adjacent to Route 95 in New Haven, CT.
 Armstrong Rubber Co. originally owned this unique, panel-clad lab and office space from 1970-1988.
 (The building was known as The Armstrong Rubber Building.)
 The building (and Armstrong Rubber) was purchased by the Pirelli Tire Company (1988-2003) and then sold the building to IKEA (2003-2019), although it was left vacant under both ownerships.
 The building was added to the Connecticut State Register of Historic Places in 2000.
 Becker + Becker is transforming the office building into a hotel and conference meeting space.
 Following EnerPHit guidelines and certification, the project plans to run all electric and earn NetZero, LEED Platinum, and ENERGY STAR® certifications.